 Constructed from a blend of ultrafine merino wool, nylon and elastane, they provide all the warmth without the heft.
 Alongside the beloved properties of merino: moisture management, odour-resistance and thermoregulation, the nylon adds longevity and durability, particularly in areas prone to wear and tear, while the elastane gives it a comfortable stretch.

 Velocio’s winter socks also deliver strategic padding in the footbed and toe for extra warmth and support, while the cuff and instep are constructed from a flat knit to reduce bulk and offer a comfortable fit.
 They're more expensive than some of those listed here, granted, but they’re a great investment for any serious winter cyclist.

 There is more to colourful socks than just fashion

-While the fashionistas among us have long accented kits with tall bright socks, they were improving their visibility on the road whether they knew it or not.
+While the fashionistas among us have long accented kits with tall bright socks, they're improving their visibility on the road whether they know it or not.

 A 2013 study conducted by the University of Queensland found the best place for reflective detailing to help drivers identify riders in low light situations more quickly is moving parts like the knees and ankles.

 Studies conducted by Clemson University and Trek Bikes into visible perception found through a phenomenon called sensitivity bio-motion (humans are really good at seeing other humans) that we are especially good at picking out human movement against cluttered backgrounds.
 The studies concluded with this acuity for human motion, drawing attention to major movable joints with reflective accents or bright and contrasting colours (during the day) helps drivers to see us.

 So by slipping into a colourful pair of socks, you're also increasing your visibility on the road.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.